ksngo/Project3-recipes/README.md

     - [x] Navigiation bar links checked.
     - [x] Populate the form and submit.
 Steps can be added via the add/remove buttons.
 Photos can be added via Upload Image button.
 More images can be uploaded with red add/remove buttons.
 After submitting, page will redirect to My Recipes page and new recipe is shown in table.
     - [x] Back button brings me back to My Recipes page.
-    - [ ] Not populating recipe name/cuisine/my rating and proceed to submit will result in internal server error.
+    - [x] Not populating recipe name/cuisine/my rating and proceed to submit will result in fail flash message.

 9. My Account page:
-    - [ ] need to calibrate code
+    - [x] Not filling UserName , password which doesn't matches, not fill email & country.
+Any of the above will result in submit button to turn semi-opaque or unclickable.
+    - [x] Switching email that coincides with another existing user account will prompts error message "Failed to update account because email already registered by an existing user."
+    - [x] Changing email with upperlettercase characters will always saved in system in lowercases.
+    - [x] If password does not match, a red prompt will show "Passoword does not match".
+    - [x] If password matches, a green prompt will show "Password matches".
+    - [x] Upon success submission by clicking submit button, will return to My account page with flash message "Your Account has been updated" and all changes updated too.
+    - [x] Exit button brings me back to My Recipes page.

 10. New Account page:
-    - [x] The required placeholder fields need to be filled in and passwords need to match for the submit button to be activiated.
+    - [x] The required placeholder fields need to be filled in and passwords need to match for the submit button to be activiated or clickable.
+    - [x] If password does not match, a red prompt will show "Passoword does not match".
+    - [x] If password matches in both textboxes, a green prompt will show "Password matches".
+    - [x] If Password textbox is empty, a red prompt will show "Password missing".
+    - [x] Upon clicking submit button and if email already been used before in database, a flash message will show " Existing account with this email already in use".
+    - [x] Upon successful submission on clicking submit button, user will be redirected to "My recipes page".
+Going to My Account page, I can see that the create to database and read from database is successful.
-    - [x] Submit button
+    - [x] Exit button brings me back to My recipes page.
-    - [ ] no repeated emails.
-    - [ ] unique user names.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

-If this section grows too long, you may want to split it off into a separate file and link to it from here.
+The project looks fine across different browsers like edge, chrome or firefox.
+I am using chrome primarily most of the time when debugging.
+In smaller devices, I have reduce the columns in the tables in "My recipes page" & "Recipes page" so that the table of content will generally be confined in the constraint of the device width.
+Due to associating most of the primary tags with bootstrap CSS, hence the contents mobile responsives are pretty much organised and set by bootstrap already.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+This website is deployed to hosting platform Heroku from this git origin master branch.
+For running the codes locally, advise to run "pip3 install -r requirements.txt" in your IDE first to install the necessary libraries.

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The recipes are copied from a book "Patchwork of Flavours, A collection of recipes from the generation before" by NTU Welfare Services Club published in 2007.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [PixaBay](https://pixabay.com/).

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from project example idea for Data Centric Development Milestone Project by [Code Institute](https://codeinstitute.net/).